 Council must have regard to recommendations of the Independent Remuneration Panel if it wishes to make a new Scheme for members’ remuneration or amend the existing Scheme.

 Other options considered and rejected

 It is for Council to consider if they wish to accept or reject the Panel’s recommendations, in whole or in part.

 Corporate priorities

-The report relates to the following corporate priorities: (please bold all those applicable):
+The report relates to the following corporate priorities: